 Students and teachers are always admitted free of charge, and that policy will continue.
 One chaperone will be admitted free for every 10 students in attendance.
 If your class size is 40, you will be allowed 4 free chaperones.
-Homeschool families will be allowed one free adult per family.
-Homeschool groups are subject to the same admission rules as school groups.
+Home School groups will be allowed one free adult per family.
 Adults are encouraged and invited to attend the Museum with their children.
 If additional chaperones choose to attend, they will be charged general admission, which can be found at www.hoover.archives. gov. The Hoover staff requires counts of all paying adults, regardless of who is paying, at the time of your reservation and any significant changes at least three weeks prior to arrival.
 To ensure the safety and comfort of your group, we must adhere to group sizes, which include adults.

 Please think about signing up for one of our core-driven programs that are offered onsite or at your school.